Reviews

 Final Verdict

-If you’re looking for white-knuckle suspense, this may feel lighter than Koontz’s high-octane thrillers.
-But if you enjoy a character-driven tale with a touch of small-town wonder and the reminder that the forest can hide both beauty and danger, it’s worth the read.
-For me, it’s touching, thoughtful, and still undeniably Koontz—even if the surprises land more softly.
+If you are looking for white-knuckle suspense, this may feel lighter than Koontz’s faster thrillers.
+But if you enjoy a character-driven tale with a touch of old-myth atmosphere and the reminder that the forest can hide both beauty and danger, it is worth the read.
+For me, it is touching, thoughtful, and still recognizably Koontz, even if the surprises land more softly.

 Recommended for: Readers who appreciate Koontz’s quieter, character- focused side; anyone who enjoys stories of small towns haunted by greed; fans who don’t mind trading shock for soul.